It is widely known that the Romans were the ones who actually

 History contians many examples that teach us important points about human character, and we should always remember this: If there are enough people who want to know the answer to a question that simply has none.
 Or people keep asking, Whatever happened to X ?
 (X being perhaps some minor character mentioned in a famous work of history), then sooner or later someone will arise who either:

 1) Convinces himself/herself psychologically that he/she can reveal that lost knowledge to the rest of the world,

 On the other hand, I do not want you to think that every letter or artifact concerning the past must always be lies and forgeries!
-Occasionally, as in the now famous discovery of some manuscripts stored in caves near the Dead Sea (Israel, beginning c.
+Occasionally, as in the now famous discovery of some manuscripts stored in jars and hidden in caves near the Dead Sea (Israel, beginning c.
 1947), historians have been able to gain knowledge of previously unknown facts; in this case about a Hebrew sect living in a place called Qumran.
 However, the most important find among those manuscripts for many are large portions from the book of Isaiah that were about a thousand years older than any copies previously discovered.
 For anyone who considers Isaiah to have been a true prophet of God, their significance is the fact there's little difference between the passages found in this very old copy (c.
 100 BCE) compared to much younger ones we had up to that time!
 (This is solid evidence concerning the accuracy of copies of the Hebrew Scriptures.)

 Philo.
 Translated by F.H.
 Colson, G.H.
 Whitaker, and Ralph Marcus.
 10 vols.
 The Loeb Classical Library, 1929-1953.

 Dio Cassius, Roman History.
 Translated by Earnest Cary.
 9 vols.
 The Loeb Classical Library, 1914-1927.

 Eusebius, The Ecclesiastical History.
 Translated by Kirsopp Lake and J.E.L.
 Oulton.
 The Loeb Classical Library, 1926-1932.